arunpatidar02/osgi-config-api/README.md

 # OSGI Config Dashboard Page
 I used this API to create a osgi config dashboard which display all modified osgi config without login to web console.
 You can find the package `aem-tools-osgiconfig-1.zip` at https://github.com/arunpatidar02/osgi-config-api/blob/master/aem-tools-osgiconfig-1.zip and check https://aemlab.blogspot.com/2019/05/aem-osgi-config-dashboard.html to know more about this dashboard page.
-> Note : This zip package contains only nodes and UI code but doesn't contains osgi bunndle(Servlet and other Java class).
+> Note : This zip package contains only nodes and UI code but doesn't contain OSGi bunndle(Servlet and other Java class).

 > These java classes can be copied for here and use.

 # Limitations